 Establish a handy way to clean up as soon as you get home.
 If your chosen entry opens into a laundry room with a utility sink, for example, plan to have kids wash hands immediately upon return.
 Otherwise, provide hand sanitizer in an easily accessible spot, such as on a wall-mounted shelf or inside a caddy of cleaning products on an entryway bench.
 Choose a touchless hand sanitizer dispenser ($60, Bed Bath & Beyond) to help curb the spread of germs further.
 If desired, keep a container of disinfecting wipes close by so you can easily sanitize your phone, keys, doorknob, light switch, and other high-touch areas.

 3. Create a cleaning system for masks.

-Set up a system that helps you remember your face mask when you leave and safely deal with used masks once you get back home.
+Many schools continue to require masks this fall.
+Set up a system that helps your family remember face masks when you leave and safely deal with used masks once you get back home.
 First, mount a set of hooks or utilize self-adhesive hooks ($6, Target) right inside the door where you can hang clean ready-to-wear masks.
-If possible, position the hooks within your line of sight to make it less likely you'll forget your mask on your way out.
+If possible, position the hooks within your line of sight (or at kid-height) to make it less likely you'll forget to mask up on your way out.
 For dirty masks, place a small basket near the door.
 This makes it easy to take worn masks directly to the laundry, so you can dump the basket's contents directly into the washing machine and return the basket to the entry.

 4. Designate a shoe drop zone.

-A sanitizing station provides the supplies you need for safe comings and goings amid the coronavirus pandemic, and you can customize it any way you like.
+An entryway sanitizing station provides the supplies you need for safe comings and goings amid the back-to-school season, and you can customize it any way you like.
 Use these ideas as a starting point to outfit your entryway and set yourself up for a healthier home.